– Kevin Love

 Example of What You Could Say:

-“As you hear Kevin’s story, the other guest artist’s story, or my story, does it bring to mind something you’ve gone through that was challenging?
-Or maybe it reminds you of an experience that is different, but it’s something you would like to write about?”
+“As you hear Kevin’s story, the other guest artist’s story, or my story, does it bring to mind something you’ve gone through that was challenging?”

 Introducing the Creative Activity: